luisdiazhr/2D-Feature-Tracking/README.md

 - AKAZE
 - SIFT

+ *This is implemented in lines 103 to 113 in MidTermProject_Camera_Student.cpp*

 ## 3. Keypoint Removal

 A good way to limit the keypoints detection in the preceding vehicle is to draw a bounding box around it.
 Keypoints outside this region are discarded.
 The coordinates of the box that enclose the vehicle are cx = 535, cy = 180, w = 180, h = 150.

-This is implemented like this:
+*This is implemented in line 119 in MidTermProject_Camera_Student.cpp*

 ## 4. Descriptor Extraction

-A variety of descriptor extractors are available to choose by setting the string variable descriptorType in the function descExtract.
+A variety of descriptor extractors are available to choose by setting the string variable descriptorType.
 The following extractors are available:

 - BRIEF
 - ORB